Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 }
 ```

-This small refactor will produce the same behavior as before except the anonymise feature, which we will implement in the nicer way as soon as we make our `get` method from `QueryParamService` return a writable signal.
+This small refactor will produce the same behavior as before, except for the anonymising feature which we will implement more adequately as soon as we make our `get` method from `QueryParamService` return a writable signal.

 This is a very interesting challenge.
 So let's start simple: